timothyb0912/blog/_posts/2021-10-10-Questions-for-introspection.md

   - "What role does this part and its feelings play in our [internal family system](https://en.wikipedia.org/wiki/Internal_Family_Systems_Model)?"
   - "What is this part's name (if there is a name for it)?"
-- "For each part of you that is activated and desiring behaviors that you see as globally unhelpful, what other parts are they protecting?"
+- "For each part of us that is activated and desiring behaviors that we see as globally unhelpful, what other parts are they protecting?"
-- "Are you experiencing any feelings / parts that are polarized or wanting opposing things?"
+- "Are we experiencing any feelings / parts that are polarized or wanting opposing things?"
-- "What parts of you are stopping you from 'socially undesirable' acts?"
+- "What parts of us are stopping us from 'socially undesirable' acts?"
+- "What parts of us are encouraging us to engage in 'socially promoted acts'?"
 - "What connects the activating event for this moment's undesired feelings with the origin story for each active exile
   (i.e. activated parts of us with [emotional](https://web.archive.org/web/20210816011433/https://selftherapyjourney.com/Pattern/Beginning/List_of_Wounds.aspx) [wounds](http://sfhelp.org/gwc/wounds.htm), especially from childhood)?"